Curriculum

 “My aims for Computing this year are; to further support the use of technology to support teaching, learning and assessment; to develop the Computing curriculum across all classes and to inspire children to become competent coders and users of technology to support their own learning and To support teachers in the development of their own skills to allow the effective delivery of the computing curriculum and the use of technology to enhance learning.”

-• The school follows the National Curriculum using the Rising Stars Scheme.
+• The school follows the National Curriculum using the Kapow Scheme.

 • Information on our Computing Scheme can be found here and here.